Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 At the end of this walkthough you will be able to evaluate
 whether ModalWX offers a better way to navigate a codebase
 compared to the IDE you currently use.
+Also, it will enable you to understand the code in this toolkit.
+This will enable you to design and produce your own Modal GUI app.

 1. Build and run the app. as described in the preceding section.
 At this point, your screen should look like this: